-*For a full schedule of benefit coverages, refer to the UnitedHealthcare (UHC) Medicare Advantage Enrollment Guide.
+*For a full schedule of benefit coverages, refer to the UnitedHealthcare (UHC) Medicare Advantage Plan Guide.

-The university-sponsored Medicare Advantage Base Plan has two out-of-pocket limits: one for medical and a second for prescription drug costs.
+The university-sponsored Medicare Advantage Base Plan has two annual out-of-pocket limits: one for medical and a second for prescription drug costs.

 In some cases, prior authorization is necessary for non-emergency use of certain facilities, diagnostic testing, and other health services before care is provided.
 You can access the preauthorization list for active employees (PDF, 14KB) to see a similar list of services/treatments.

 As long as your doctor, hospital, or other provider participates in (i.e., accepts payment from) Medicare, you will receive the same level of coverage whether or not your provider is a member of the UHC Group National PPO Network.
 The university-sponsored group Medicare Advantage Base Plan and Medicare Advantage Enhanced Plan provide the flexibility to see providers in or out of network at the same cost.